Public-Health-Scotland/National-Stats-Template/README.md

 * Close the Cover_Page.docx file in Word.
 There will be a dialogue box like this:
 ![Saving building blocks](https://github.com/NHS-NSS-transforming-publications/Images/blob/master/RMarkdown_Basic6.PNG)
 You should click "Yes" so that the cover page and footer can be properly saved in the gallery.
-* You can delete the file Cover_Page.docx as this is no longer needed
+* You can delete the file Cover_Page.docx as this is no longer needed.

 ## One-time preparation steps for each publication report